Back to Content

 3D Movement with Actionscript 3

 This example shows how to move a 3d object in a Coppercube scene using Actionscript 3.
-This is only useful when using the Flash (.swf) target of CopperCube.
-If you are looking for the Windows (.exe) version, click here.
+This feature only works with the Flash (.swf) target of CopperCube.
+For generic scripting which works on all targets, take a look at the scripting overview for JavaScript scripting.

 To start, do the following: